openprocurement/openprocurement.auctions.swiftsure/docs/source/tutorial.rst

 There are two more scenarios that can happen after the competitive auction:

-* If the two highest bidders have invalid bids (lower than auction starting price + minimal step), the awards will not be created at all, and the qualification procedure will automatically receive the `unsuccessful` status.
+* If the two highest bidders have invalid bids (lower than auction `starting price + minimal step`), the awards will not be created at all, and the qualification procedure will automatically receive the `unsuccessful` status.

-* If the second highest bidder has a bid that is less than the starting price + minimal step, two awards are created, with one of them receiving a pending status and undergoing the qualification procedure, and the other (with an invalid bid) automatically becoming `unsuccessful`.
+* If the second highest bidder has a bid that is less than the `starting price + minimal step`, two awards are created, with one of them receiving a pending status and undergoing the qualification procedure, and the other (with an invalid bid) automatically becoming `unsuccessful`.

 Refusal of waiting by another participant
 -----------------------------------------